Hong Kong riot police on edge, fire tear gas | DW | 12.11.2019

 Read more: 'Too late' for Hong Kong government to gain citizens' trust

-Hong Kong's embattled leader, Carrie Lam, said Monday the violence in the region has gone too far and that demonstrators were now the enemy of the people.
+Hong Kong's embattled leader, Carrie Lam, said Monday the violence in the region had gone too far and that demonstrators were now the enemy of the people.

+She continued her criticism of protesters on Tuesday as she accused them of trying to "paralyze" the city and of being extremely selfish.
+She also hoped all universities and schools would urge students not to participate in violence.

 US monitoring closely